-On the 10th of September we received a call from Ibrahim Kantet from the Eseriani Wildlife Association regarding reports of an abandoned elephant in Masai Community lands beyond Mt.
-Suswa, en route to the Masai Mara.
+On the 10th September 2013, we received a call from Ibrahim Kantet from the Eseriani Wildlife Association regarding reports of an abandoned elephant in Maasai Community lands beyond Mount Suswa, en route to the Maasai Mara.
 The Kenya Wildlife Service rangers from Ngong first traveled to the location and confirmed the reports.
-The Trust was then immediately mobilized and together with KWS Veterinary Officer Domnic Mijele and his assistant, the team of Keepers and driver set off from Nairobi to rescue this calf.
+The Trust was then immediately mobilised and together with KWS Veterinary Officer Domnic Mijele and his assistant, a team of Keepers and driver set off from Nairobi to rescue this calf.
 The area she was located was miles from any airstrip and the quickest and only option was by vehicle.
 From Nairobi they headed down the Rift Valley escarpment and turned off at Mai Mahiu heading towards Narok.
 Not far beyond Mt.
-Suswa, a dormant volcano and smaller replica of Mt.
-Longonot a volcano near Lake Naivasha, the team was guided off the main road and then on crude tracks deep into the Masai community lands.
+Suswa, a dormant volcano and smaller replica of Mount Longonot, a volcano near Lake Naivasha, the team was guided off the main road and then on crude tracks deep into the Maasai community lands.

 10 September 2013

 Maasai Mara, Mount Suswa

 Monthly email update on your orphan and the project.

 Monthly watercolour by Angela Sheldrick.

 Access to special content; latest Keepers' Diaries, videos and photos